Who We Are

 Alan Gray, Trustee

-Alan has been headteacher of Sandringham School, St. Albans for 14 years and was previously headteacher at The Hemel Hempstead School.
+Alan has been headteacher of Sandringham School, St. Albans for 16 years and was previously headteacher at The Hemel Hempstead School.
 He studied Chemistry at Exeter University before completing a PGCE and entering the teaching profession.
 He has worked at all leadership levels in a range of schools prior to gaining headship.
 He has significant experience of working with governing bodies and has led major capital projects at Sandringham to improve the quality of educational facilities at the school.
 Alan is a National Leader of Education and has worked closely with headteachers and senior staff at a number of secondary schools in this capacity to improve the quality of leadership and strategic planning.
 Alan has trained and served as an additional OFSTED inspector.
 He currently chairs Hertfordshire Schools Forum, the Alban Federation (ITT provider) and the Alban Teaching School Alliance and has previously chaired other local and Hertfordshire Headteacher groups.
-He is a member of the DfE Secondary Headteacher Reference Group, supporting the DfE with guidance on education strategy.
+Until recently, he was a member of the DfE Secondary Headteacher Reference Group, supporting the DfE with guidance on education strategy.
 Most recently, Alan has formed the Alban Academies Trust, a MAT serving schools in Hertfordshire.
-He is executive lead for the trust and responsible for the improvement in education across member schools.
+He is executive lead for the Trust and responsible for the improvement in education across member schools.
 He has significant experience of school leadership and how to create an outstanding learning environment for all.
 Alan has a variety of interests outside education.
-He is a licenced Radio Amateur and currently runs a radio club promoting electronics and communications to students at Sandringham.
+He is a licensed Radio Amateur and currently runs a radio club promoting electronics and communications to students at Sandringham.
 He is also passionate about sport, particularly rugby, and continues to play competitively for Old Albanian Rugby Club.

 Trevor Lee, Trustee